asungur/LS_backend/ls180/study_notes.md

       ```
   * `ON DELETE CASCADE` is an important implementation detail for maintaining referential integrity.
 In case the reference row(with primary key - `column2_name` above) gets deleted, the referencing row(`column_name`) will be deleted too.
   * Where a *key* is a broader term used for unique identifiers of a single row in a database table.
 There are two types of keys
   * **Natural keys** are the existing values in a table that can be used to identify a specific row.
-A good example can be a person's national ID number which is unique to a person.
+For instance, let's assume we a table contains different information for individuals.
+In such a table, "national ID number" column can be used as a natural key since it is unique to every individual.
   * **Surrogate keys** are values specifically defined to identify different rows in a database table.
-This type of keys have certain advantages to natural keys.
-Using more than one value to identify a row is called *composite key*.
+This type of keys have certain advantages over natural keys.
+A good example to surrogate key is the `id` column that we commonly use.
+During table creation we usually ensure that this column is auto-incrementing, not null and unique.
+By using *surrogate keys* in our queries we ensure that data we are getting is coming from the column we specify.
+Also, using more than one value to identify a row is called *composite key*.

 * ### Create and remove CHECK constraints from a column.
   * ```sql